BYUHPC/sci-comp-course/project/overview.md

 To determine the energy stored in a 2-dimensional rectangular wave plane, we imagine each cell as a particle of unit mass, each connected to the four adjacent particles by springs of unit spring coefficient constrained to move along the axis orthogonal to the plane.

-Since each particle is of unit mass, the kinetic energy of a cell is:
+Since each particle is of unit mass, the kinetic energy (which is generalized as "dynamic" energy above) for a cell is:

 $$KE_{i,j} = \frac{v_{i,j}^2}{2}$$

-The potential energy is held not in cells, but in the boundaries between cells (the springs in our example case).
+The potential energy is held in the springs.
 Given unit spring coefficient, the potential energy between two adjacent cells is:

 $$PE_{i,j;I,J} = \frac{\left( u_{i,j} - u_{I,J} \right)^2}{4}$$